-Herzogenaurach, 4 October 2005 - The proposal from united students against sweatshops is asking for university logo apparel goods to be produced in a designated pool of suppliers who pay their workers a living wage and have legitimate trade unions representing the workforce.
+Herzogenaurach, 4.
+Oktober 2005 - The proposal from united students against sweatshops is asking for university logo apparel goods to be produced in a designated pool of suppliers who pay their workers a living wage and have legitimate trade unions representing the workforce.
 As a company committed to fair, healthy and safe working conditions in our supply chain, adidas sources products with factories who can achieve that expectation.
 As a company that values transparency, we report annually on our compliance work with the supply chain, and submit our programme to evaluation and public reporting by the Fair Labor Association.

 We have explored the issue of Fair Wages for several years, and are promoting supportive activities by our suppliers.
 This includes mechanisms for factory worker cooperatives, and the effective implementation of production efficiency programmes like Lean Manufacturing.
 We have also worked with academic groups in Asia and the Americas to benchmark national living wage formulas with the wages paid in local supply chain, to develop plans for supplier implementation of worker coops, and to identify Lean Manufacturing data points that will measure changes in working conditions.